ZiYang-xie/Qbit-Translator/README.md

 # Qbit-Translator
-Introduction: Qbit Translator is a lightweight translation software with Google's API,which is my first project.
+Qbit Translator is a lightweight translation software with Google's API,which is my first project.

+#Version Beta-01